Mick Lowe

-Mick (Michael) Ellenwood Lowe (23 September 1947 – 17 April 2021) was an author, journalist, and writer based in Sudbury, Ontario, whose work appeared in a diverse range of Canadian publications including Maclean's, Canadian Business, Canadian Lawyer, The Globe and Mail, the Financial Post Magazine and Northern Ontario Business.
+Michael (Mick) Ellenwood Lowe (23 September 1947 – 17 April 2021) was an author, journalist, and writer based in Sudbury, Ontario, whose work appeared in a range of Canadian publications including Maclean's, Canadian Business, Canadian Lawyer, The Globe and Mail, the Financial Post Magazine and Northern Ontario Business.

-Going North
+Early life

 Born in Omaha, Nebraska in 1947 to Jack and Grace (Ellenwood) Lowe.
 About his youth, he recalled: "I was a reader.
 I loved to read.
 I liked to read about kids going to West Point, the Naval Academy, and jet fighter pilots.
 I was all into the American military Second World War stories.
 It's kind of funny then that I became a draft dodger."
 As a university student, he was a member of Students for a Democratic Society and was involved in campus protests against the Vietnam war.